hnpsolutionone/ubercart-rec/README.md

-# easyrec-drupal7
+# Recommemder system
-Create recommender system for ubercart with easyrec and drupal 7
+A recommender system with ubercart and drupal7